 Here too. is a landmark restaurant called Saska’s Restaurant (8) at 3768 Mission Blvd.
 (858-488-7311).
 This family-owned restaurant has been a local favorite since 1951.
 Fresh local seafood selections are offered daily along with delicious daily specials.

-Just across the boulevard is The Mission Restaurant (7) at 3795 Mission Blvd.
+Just across Mission Boulevard is The Mission Restaurant (7) at 3795 Mission Blvd.
 (858-488-9060).
 Breakfast is their specialty and you won’t find a better breakfast anywhere.
 They also have locations in North Park and East Village.
-Be sure to use their discount coupon in this book.
 See Restaurants.

 To the north of Mission Beach lies Pacific Beach, which is the largest of the communities encompassing Mission Bay.
 In fact, most of Mission Bay’s 47,505 residents live in the thriving residential areas of Pacific Beach.
 This coastal community combines the relaxed, casual lifestyle of a Southern California beach town but also has all the advantages of city life, including easy freeway access and fine local dining.
 For more information on living in Pacific Beach visit Discover Pacific Beach (23) at 1503 Garnet Ave., (858-273-3303) [pacificbeach.org].